 A guidance program is a resource available to the school students.
 Service may include counseling, psychological intervention and support for families experiencing change.
-This service is provided to St. Paul School through Title 1 Services/ NYC DOE.

 Guidelines for the Education of Non-Catholics

 Parents must be made aware of the intentional Catholic witness in our schools.
 As a Catholic school within the Archdiocese of New York, our school has as its primary mission the formation of children in the Catholic faith.